 Yet the example of Coca-Cola and brands like it may lead many readers to doubt the sufficiency of the economic account of trademark law, focused as it is on search costs and incentives to produce quality goods.
 After all, many trademarks, such as COKE, do more than merely indicate the source of the goods to which they are affixed, and strictly speaking, some trademarks don't even do that.
 A t-shirt bearing the trademark ARSENAL is not intended to indicate and is not read by consumers to indicate that Arsenal soccer players knitted the shirt themselves.
 The trademark primarily functions instead as a "badge of support for or loyalty or affiliation to the trademark proprietor."
 Arsenal Football Club Plc v.
 Matthew Reed, Case C-206/01, [2003] ETMR 19, ¶ 15.
 This same function may be attributed to many trademarks, and not simply to high-fashion marks such as POLO or PRADA, but also to more mundane marks such as PEPSI or FORD, whose owners have quite consciously sought to build "consumption communities" around these brands.
 See Int'l Order of Job's Daughters v.
 Lindeburg & Co., 633 F.2d 912, 918 (9th Cir.
-1980) (recognizing that "[w]e commonly identify ourselves by displaying emblems expressing allegiances.
-Our jewelry, clothing, and cars are emblazoned with inscriptions showing the organizations we belong to, the schools we attend, the landmarks we have visited, the sports teams we support, the beverages we imbibe").
-In such situations, the mark itself is often the primary product characteristic that the consumer wishes to acquire, and the underlying material good, if any, is merely a means of conveying that characteristic.
+1980) (recognizing that "[w]e commonly identify ourselves by displaying emblems expressing allegiances."
+Our jewelry, clothing, and cars are emblazoned with inscriptions showing the organizations we belong to, the schools we attend, the landmarks we have visited. the sports teams we support, the beverages we imbibe").
+In such situations, the mark itself is often the primary product characteristic that the consumer wishes to acquire, and the underlying material good, if any, is merely a means of conveying that characteristic38 and an alibi for the consumption of that characteristic.
 We typically think of a trademark as supplementary in relation to the goods to which it is affixed, as something added to preexisting goods.
 But certain doctrines in trademark law may make sense only if one appreciates that for certain brands, this relation is reversed.
 The brand is prior and the physical goods are supplementary to it, supporting and enhancing the brand's value, so that a firm (for example, a fashion house) may first design a brand and then produce or license goods consistent with that brand.

-Even when the consumer is interested in the quality of the material good, the trademark may contribute to deleterious "artificial product differentiation," as when consumers pay a premium for branded versions of pharmaceuticals when lowercost generic versions are required by government regulation to meet exactly the same quality standards as the more expensive branded versions.
-This argument, which associates trademarks with the purported evils of some forms of advertising, first gained significant influence with the publication in 1933 of the economist Edward Chamberlin's book The Theory of Monopolistic Competition, which systematically formulated the artificial product differentiation view.
-Chamberlin's work proved to especially influential in mid-twentieth century trademark commentary and is reflected to some degree in Justice Frankfurter's discussion of trademarks in Mishawaka Rubber.
+Even when the consumer is interested in the quality of the material good, the trademark may contribute to deleterious "artificial product differentiation," as when consumers pay a premium for branded versions of pharmaceuticals when lower-cost generic versions are required by government regulation to meet exactly the same quality standards as the more expensive branded versions.
+This argument, which associates trademarks with the purported evils of some forms of advertising, first gained significant influence with the publication in 1933 of the economist Edward Chamberlin's book The Theory of Monopolistic Competition, which systematically formulated the artificial product differentiation view.39 Chamberlin's work proved to especially influential in mid-twentieth century trademark commentary40 and is reflected to some degree in Justice Frankfurter's discussion of trademarks in Mishawaka Rubber.
 Other courts sometimes picked up on Chamberlin's ideas.
 See, e.g., Smith v.
 Chanel, Inc., 402 F.2d 562, 567 (2d Cir.
-1968) (proposing that, through the trademark, "economically irrational elements are introduced into consumer choices; and the trademark owner is insulated from the normal pressures of price and quality competition.
-In consequence the competitive system fails to perform its function of allocating available resources efficiently.").
+1968)

-&lt;sup>37 Daniel J. Boorstin, Americans: The Democratic Experience 145 (1974).
+37 Daniel J. Boorstin, Americans: The Democratic Experience 145 (1974).

-&lt;sup>38 For further discussion of the trademark "merchandising right," see Stacey L. Dogan & Mark A. Lemley, The Merchandising Right: Fragile Theory or Fait Accompli?, 54 EMORY L.J.
+38 For further discussion of the trademark "merchandising right," see Stacey L. Dogan & Mark A. Lemley, The Merchandising Right: Fragile Theory or Fait Accompli?, 54 EMORY L.J.
 461 (2005).